Provisioning a Resource

 Secrets Remapping

-We use the resource outputs as the keys in the connection secret, so if a resource has a database_endpoint
+The Terraform controller uses the resource outputs as the keys in the connection secret.
+For example, if a resource has a database_endpoint

 .
-You might want to rename one or more outputs for convenience however, for example change the database_endpoint
+However, you might want to rename one or more outputs for convenience.
+For instance, you can change the database_endpoint

 to mysql_host